medic/medic-docs/md/dev/workflow.md

 In development and being worked on.
 Issues in this state must be assigned to a developer.

-##### Without Pull Request

-If you decide no Pull Request is required then changes are to be committed directly into the branch (usually the `master` branch).
-Once you're satisfied with your changes apply the Code Review tag and assign to another developer.

-##### With Pull Request

-If you decide to create a Pull Request then create one feature branch in each of the repositories you update.
+Create one feature branch in each of the repositories you update.
 The name of the feature branch should be in the form `<issue-number>-<readable-name>`, for example `1104-inclusive-export`.
 Once you're satisfied with your changes:

 1. Submit a PR for each of the branches.
 2. Link from the PR to the original issue or vice versa.